Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Discussion

-In the literature, statistical averaging of the posterior latent functions is used to construct perceptual maps for broader populations and estimate model parameters with the highest perceived realism~\cite{Tolasa2024}.
-When the perceptual space is well sampled, and the individual GPs provide low-uncertainty predictions across comparable regions of the domain, averaging the latent functions can produce a representative population-level perceptual mapping.
-Under such ideal sampling conditions, statistical latent-function averaging and BCM-based aggregation are expected to yield similar estimates.
-However, for higher-dimensional search spaces with limited trial budgets, GP models often have sparsely or inconsistently sampled regions with high predictive variance.
-During statistical averaging, the latent functions at these uncertain regions are treated equally with the well-sampled ones; hence, high-variance predictions can significantly dilute or distort the overall predictions.
-As a result, averaging produces less reliable estimates in the sparsely sampled regions of the parameter space.
-This is particularly problematic when participants explore different sub-regions or provide inconsistent perceptual judgments.
-Consequently, the utilization of a rigorous aggregation method, such as BCM, becomes necessary while working with higher-dimensional search spaces under limited trials.
+In the literature, statistical averaging of posterior latent functions has been used to construct perceptual maps for broader populations and estimate model parameters with the highest perceived realism~\cite{Tolasa2024}.
+When the perceptual space is well sampled, and individual GPs provide low-uncertainty predictions across comparable regions of the domain, statistical latent-function averaging and BCM-based aggregation are expected to yield similar estimates.
+However, for higher-dimensional search spaces with limited trial budgets, individual GP models often contain sparsely or inconsistently sampled regions with high predictive variance.
+Treating these uncertain regions the same as well-sampled ones can dilute or distort the population-level estimate.
+Consequently, a rigorous aggregation method, such as BCM, is advantageous because it weights individual predictions by their precision.

-The validation results indicate that the aggregate GP model (perceptual map) trained on the entire dataset successfully captures the perceived realism of the participants, as evidenced by the diagonal dominance in the confusion matrices in Figure~\ref{fig:multi-modal_stiffness_trials}.
-Figure~\ref{fig:multi-modal_stiffness_trials}(a) demonstrates the success of the aggregate GP model in determining the rendering model parameter sets that are classified as \emph{close}, \emph{similar}, and \emph{different} and provides evidence that the \emph{best} parameter set possesses perceived realism that closely matches the physical viscoelastic material.
-Figure~\ref{fig:multi-modal_stiffness_trials}(b) demonstrates that the aggregate GP model had converged to adequately capture the \emph{best}, \emph{mid}, and \emph{worst} models according to human perception.
+The Model Validation results indicate that the aggregate GP model (perceptual map) trained on the entire dataset successfully captures perceived realism, as evidenced by the diagonal dominance in the confusion matrix in Figure~\ref{fig:BCM_validation}(b).
+The pairwise preferences in Figure~\ref{fig:BCM_validation}(c) further show that the aggregate model adequately ordered the \emph{best}, \emph{mid}, and \emph{worst} parameter sets according to human perception.

 Table~\ref{Table:3} indicates that the regression produces a strong estimate for both the intercept $(\beta_{inter} = -2.51\pm 0.21)$ and the best parameter set $(\beta_{best} = 4.94\pm 0.67)$.
 Moreover, the estimate of the \emph{best} parameter set implies a strong correlation for evaluating the \emph{best} parameter set as \emph{close} to the reference, while the estimate of the intercept implies that there is a strong correlation in selecting other parameter sets as \emph{not close}.
 Consequently, the null hypothesis, stating that the \emph{best} parameter set does not affect user decisions while classifying the perception as \emph{close} or \emph{not close} to the reference, can be rejected with statistical significance at the $p<0.001$ level.